Also known as caribou, they form vast herds over the Arctic plains

 Reindeer has always been an important resource for native Arctic peoples.
 They are hunted for meat, fur, and antler across their whole range.
 North American caribou were not traditionally herded, whereas the northern European reindeer was and is the world’s only semi-domesticated deer, having been herded for centuries by various native peoples, including the Sami.

-Highlights where the Reindeer can be seen
+Spots where the Reindeer can be observed

 Ahlstrandodden and Bamsebu